kirkhofer/data-ai/aoai/README.md

 1. Request to get Azure OpenAI enabled on your subscription
     - [Request Access Link](https://aka.ms/oai/access)
     - You will need your subscription id(s)
-    - For quick access, leave out DALL-E
-        - UPDATE: This is available now but do it on a separate request
 1. Create an `Azure OpenAI` resource in your subscription
     > NOTE: Certain models are only available in certain regions/locations [💡Model Availability](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#model-summary-table-and-region-availability)
 1. Start to use the Azure OpenAI Studio [here](https://oai.azure.com/)